Exploring the Frontiers of Science and Human Potential

 Dr. Jemison discusses the importance of STEM in developing the next generation of problem solvers and entrepreneurs.
 This is an important topic for college and universities, as well as municipal regions working in partnership with businesses to attract and develop STEM talent.

-Dr. Mae Jemison, First Woman of Color in Space, Releases Young Adult Autobiography Find Where the Wind Goes: Moments From My Life 2nd Edition
+Dr. Mae Jemison, first woman of color in space, releases a second edition of her young adult autobiography Find Where the Wind Goes: Moments From My Life

 “There are so many parallels between when I was growing up and the world teenagers find themselves in today– human rights, social justice, an explosion of science and technology, space exploration, growing awareness and connections across the globe, evolving music and art, and individuals asserting their rights to participate,” said Dr. Jemison.
 “My story is about finding who you intend to be and trying to assert who you are as a teen as the world is changing around you.
 I hope my story provides some clues to making it through while keeping your smile, integrity and hopefulness.”